Josh Roiland | Longreads | November, 2019 | 10 minutes (2,622 words)

 “I guess that’s what makes it difficult to understand,” she said.
 “Because you have so many relationships and people to lean on and care about, and who care for you.
 But it’s so deeply seeded inside of you.
 I’m very sad about that, Josh.”

-I now live in a small camper, parked in the same driveway I departed two decades ago.
+I now live in a camper, parked in the same driveway I departed two decades ago.
 The future feels weightier today than then, carrying everything that once was and the understanding of what can never again be.
-The strings still vibrate, louder sometimes than others, but I’ve learned, if not wholly accepted, that this is life, or my life anyway.
+The strings still vibrate, louder sometimes than others, but I’ve learned, if not wholly accepted, that this is life.
+Or my life anyway.

 A few weeks after I came home again, my dad nearly died in front of me.
 He’d recently been diagnosed with congestive heart failure, and one day after lunch I followed him as he walked to his bedroom to take a nap.
 Climbing into bed he looked at me and said, “Here it comes.”
 His heart slowed to a near-stop, and he began gasping for breath.